HeshamTawfik/Continuous-Delivery-on-Azure/README.md

 A [spreadsheet](project-schedule.xlsx) has been created to manage the project schedule.

-See [here](https://youtu.be/FHRAl93XgG8) for a YouTube video demonstrating the project.

 # Instructions

 ## Deploy the app in Azure Cloud Shell